JuliaDynamics/InteractiveDynamics.jl/docs/src/index.md

 To install it do `]add InteractiveChaos Makie`. `Makie` is necessary for providing a plotting backend, since `InteractiveChaos` does not install one by default.

+#TODO: Add bullet points of what this is
+#TODO: say it works for any class of systems
+#TODO: say that it uses requires.

 The functionality of `InteractiveChaos` is contained within individual functions, all of which launch a dedicated interactive application.
 Here is their list:

 * [`interactive_orbitdiagram`](@ref)